tfgg/yournextmep/_candidates/eu2014/conservative/lynne-hack.md

 person: lynne-hack
 region: london
 party: conservative
-title: London - Conservative Party - Lynne Hack
+title: Lynne Hack is running for MEP in London for the Conservative Party
 incumbent: false
 ---